 For us, yes it is!
 It’s one resort we continuously come back to time and time again.
 We love the easy access to the Skyliner.
 We love the relaxed atmosphere.
 And even though many people don’t love how large it is, for us, it makes it feel less crowded.
 Which is always a good thing!
 With the addition of the new Little Mermaid Rooms at Caribbean Beach Resort, we think this makes it even more appealing to stay here.

 Skip the lines at the desk with online check-in.
 You can check in online up to 30 days in advance of your reservation and manage all of your room info, including your room number in the My Disney Experience app.

 The giant green space at the top right-hand corner of the map is currently Disney’s Riviera Resort.
 Skyliner locations are directly above Aruba, and directly below Jamaica.

 Would we Recommend Caribbean Beach Resort?

 Overall, we love the Caribbean Beach resort.
-It was a great escape at the end of a hectic day at Disney.
+It’s a great escape at the end of a hectic day at Disney.
 We highly recommend this resort to those looking for an island-like getaway while visiting Walt Disney World.
-And if your working within a budget!
+And if you’re working within a budget!
 It’s one of the cheaper moderates and has an atmosphere worth experiencing.
-We hope you love it too!
+While we know this is probably one of the more glowing reviews of Disney Caribbean Beach Resort, we hope you give it a chance.
+And hope you love it too!